Southern Cross Aerobatic Squadron

-Escuadrilla Acrobática Cruz del Sur ("Southern Cross Aerobatic Squadron") is the aerobatic demonstration team of the Argentine Air Force, established in 1962 as part of the 4th Air Group based in Mendoza.
-It was dissolved and reformed several times, and is currently based at Morón, Buenos Aires.
+Escuadrilla Acrobática Cruz del Sur ("Southern Cross Aerobatic Squadron") was the aerobatic demonstration team of the Argentine Air Force, established in 1962 as part of the 4th Air Group based in Mendoza.
+It was dissolved and reformed several times, and has been inactive since 2010.

 History

 As part of the celebrations of the 50th anniversary of the Argentine Air Force creation, in 1961 it was ordered to different units to create display teams.
 The Southern Cross aerobatic team was created in early 1962 by the 1st Fighter-bomber Group of the IV Brigada Aérea (Argentina) of the Argentine Air Force, based at Los Tamarindos, Mendoza.
 It operated six F-86 Sabre aircraft until its disbandment in December of the same year.
 Sabres would still be used occasionally in aerobatics until 1985, though not using the team's name.

 The team was reformed in 1997 with seven Sukhoi Su-29AR, and disbanded again in 2010 due to budget and maintenance problems.
 It was based at the IV Airborne Brigade located at El Plumerillo Air Base in Mendoza.

-In 2012 the Air Force reestablished the team with six upgraded IA-63 Pampa II based at Morón Air Base, in Morón, Buenos Aires Province.
+In 2012 the Argentine Air Force attempted to re-established the team and intended to base six upgraded IA-63 Pampa II advanced jet trainers at Morón Air Base, in Morón, Buenos Aires Province.
+In 2013, the first IA-63 (E-820) was delivered and painted in the team's colours.
+Unfortunately, due to budgetary issues, the team failed to get established and the sole delivered IA-63 was repainted into the standard low vis grey of the rest of the IA-63 fleet.